ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 = Mining

+== Mine Development
+#image("assets/minedevcycle.png", width: 65%, height: 21%, fit: "contain")
+#image("assets/decisionmakingcycle.png", width: 65%, height: 21%, fit: "contain")

+== Definitions
+/ Mineral: a substance that occurs naturally in the earth; the material we are trying to obtain through Mining / Ore: material containing a mix of valuable minerals and economically valueless materials (_*gangue*_) to be separated in proessing
+/ Waste rock: material that does not contain sufficient minerals to viably process / Tailings: material rejected after minerals have been extracted in processing; usually a mix of fine particles and water / Concentrate: contains valuable mineral and a product from which most waste has been removed

+== Mineral Deposits
+2D approximation
+#image("assets/mineralDeposits.png", width: 74%, height: 17%, fit: "contain")

+== Mining Methods
+=== Open pit mine

+=== Underground mining

+== treatment for waste water and Tailings (TODO)

+== GHG emission?
+(TODO)

 == TODO: processes

 = Module 7 Rainwater Harvesting System

 == Overview

+=== Objective
+- To provide enough clean water to a 2 person house
+- Full rwh system:
+#image("assets/fullrwh.png", width: 65%, height: 21%, fit: "contain")
 === Prototype Classification
 - Consumption model: focused virtual
 - Early catchment model: focused virtual